 Last week my sister posted a tutorial on about using natural ingredients to dye eggs.
 This got me thinking and browsing around the internet, and somewhere along the way I stumbled on an inspiring leaf print pictorial that I attempted to recreate using store-bought herbs.
 I haven’t seen greenery outside in what seems like forever.

-Making leaf print Easter Eggs is fairly simple and Pinterest-Pretty.
+Making leaf print Easter Eggs is fairly simple.
 Honestly, the most difficult part for me was finding leaves that I could use.
 I’m planning to do this project again with different colors, but first I want to find a variety of leaves.
 We used parsley and dill leaves for these eggs.

 Recipe for Coffee-Dye